flyingcircusio/gocept.collmex/src/gocept/collmex/README.txt

 Activities
 ----------

-This section describes the API for activities (Tätigkeiten erfassen).
+This section describes the API for activities (Taetigkeiten erfassen).
 A project with one set and an employee are required to submit activities:

 >>> import datetime